Manifest.mf specification

 command.
 The requestedResources

-The following snippet requests to access the user name and password resources.
+The following snippet requests access the USERNAME

 {